Finite choice, convex choice and finding roots

-The joint structure of the preceding propositions generally demonstrates that for any class of closed subsets $\mathfrak{A}$ that is either closed under intersection with intervals, or only contains bounded sets, as well as closed under rescaling, we find $\C_{\mathbb{R}|\mathfrak{A}} \equiv_W \C_{\uint|\mathfrak{A}} \star \C_\mathbb{N}$.
+The joint structure of the preceding propositions generally demonstrates that for any class of closed subsets $\mathfrak{A}$ that is closed under rescaling and either closed under intersection with intervals, or only contains bounded sets, it follows that $\C_{\mathbb{R}}|_{\mathfrak{A}} \equivW \C_{\uint}|_{\mathfrak{A}} \star \C_\mathbb{N}$.
 Such results may fruitfully interplay with Theorem \ref{theo:closedfractalabsorption}.